montezumba/TiviApp_FFmpeg/README.md

 # FFmpeg library integration in TiviApp
-This repository describes how the [FFmpeg Library](https://www.ffmpeg.org/) is integrated within the [TiviApp Live](https://play.google.com/store/apps/details?id=com.treynix.tiviapplive&hl=en) application in accordance with the [LGPLv2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) software license.
+This repository describes how the [FFmpeg Library](https://www.ffmpeg.org/) is integrated within the [TiviApp Live](https://play.google.com/store/apps/details?id=com.treynix.tiviapplive&hl=en) application in accordance with the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) software license.

 ## FFmpeg Source Code
 The source code for the software libraries is taken as-is from the following [FFmpeg GitHub Repository](https://github.com/FFmpeg/FFmpeg/tree/n4.2).
 To access the code, just clone the following GIT repository: ```https://github.com/FFmpeg/FFmpeg.git``` and checkout the tag: **4.2n** for getting version 4.2.